 Guests Will Be Here in 20 Minutes!
-Tackle Last-Minute Clutter with These Quick Tips
+Tackle Last-Minute Clutter

 Your pre-Christmas to-do list should be getting shorter by the hour.
 By now you’ve likely finished most of your shopping, food preparation and serious cleaning.
 You’re in the home stretch of gift-wrapping and any last-minute chores that need to be done before you begin celebrating the holiday with family and friends.